Kitchen Cabinet Lighting Installed

 Dear Mr. Electrician: How is kitchen cabinet lighting installed?

-Answer: There are several choices of kitchen cabinet lighting types and the wiring method will depend on the lights being used.
-NOTE: Some text links below go to applicable products on Amazon.
-As an Amazon Associate I earn from qualifying purchases.
+Answer: There are several types of kitchen cabinet lighting, and the wiring method will depend on the lights being used.

 KITCHEN CABINET LIGHT FIXTURE WIRING

-Below are photos from a kitchen remodel that I did for a client several years ago.
+Below are photos from a kitchen remodel I did for a client several years ago.
 Only part of the kitchen is depicted below.
 The rest of the kitchen remodel depicting the electrical outlets is shown in another blog post of mine.

 Underside view of under cabinet lights mounted to the bottom of kitchen cabinets